gaberrini/gRPC-todo-list/README.md

-# gRPC First Project
+# gRPC Todo Lists
 First project to try gRPC using Python.

+This project has been developed to test gRPC.
+It has not been developed with the best practices.

-This example was made following the [gRPC Quick Start Tutorial] for Python
+This started the [gRPC Quick Start Tutorial] for Python.
+If you are new with this technologies you can read about [gRPC].

 # Prerequisites